 The Bread Knife

 While you can definitely get by without one of these in your kitchen, I do love having a serrated edge around.
 I’m hoping to start buying bread from our local bakery a lot more often, and I don’t want slicing it to be difficult.
 We also eat the occasional angel food cake, and a bread knife is really the only effective way to cut through those without squishing them.

 is easy!
 Just don’t put them in the dishwasher!
 Wash them right after use and dry completely.
 Pretty simple.

 As for the company itself,

 Misen will let you try their knives for 60 days!
 You can return them for a full refund if you’re dissatisfied, no questions asked.
 That’s how confident they are in their products.
 They know you’re going to love them 😉

 I am no chef.
 My cooking is on point, but my actual cutting and prepping skills have a loooooong way to go!
-These knives did make my life a lot easier though, and actually made practicing my knife skills fun!
+But these knives did make my life a lot easier, and actually made practicing my knife skills fun!
 Prepping isn’t nearly as miserable as it was before.

 I highly recommend Misen knives because of their quality and affordability.
 They are approximately half the cost of other premium and professional knives.

 Misen skips the store and sells directly to you online to keep the prices low!
 The chef’s knife is $65 or you can get the essentials bundle that includes all 3 of the knives listed in this post, for $130!